Tanishq8311/Airplane-Reservation-System/README.md

    ```
 4. **Set up MySQL database:**
    - Create a database named `myairport`.
-   - Execute the SQL script provided in the repository (`database_setup.sql`) to create the necessary tables.
+   - Execute the SQL script in python IDLE provided in the repository (`database_creation.txt`) to create the necessary tables.

 ## Usage
 1. **Run the main program:**